NAB customers may have fees refunded following court settlement

 NAB customers who believe they may be entitled to compensation should register at Financial Redress.
 Registration opens on November 25, and will close on January 27 next year.

 If you’re not with NAB, you can still try to minimise the amount you pay in bank fees each year.
-Check out Mozo’s 6 tips to stop the bank fee drain, and find out how.
+Check out Mozo’s guide on Beating bank fees and find out how.